 Occupational Dermatitis & Employee Well-being

-The cost of these problems in the automotive environment can be significant and is widely accepted to be severely under reported.
+The cost of these automotive skin problems in the automotive environment can be significant and are widely accepted to be severely under reported.
 Not only are there personal costs for the employee, but there are also other costs to the business:

 - Absence due to illness